untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 2. **Loaded tiles** that drifted entirely outside `maxQueryRadius`.
 3. **Parsing tiles** that drifted outside `maxQueryRadius` (fast movement or teleport).

-Both `.parsing` and `.parsed` tiles go through the **grace period** (see [Unload Grace Period](#unload-grace-period)) before actual teardown (passes 1 and 2).
+Both `.parsing` and `.parsed` tiles go through the **grace period** (see [Unload Grace Period](#unload-grace-period)) before actual teardown when they are still inside the octree query radius.
+Parsed tiles also honor `minimumParsedTileResidentSeconds` (default 8 s), so a newly visible tile cannot be immediately evicted or unloaded while the camera settles near a boundary.
 Pass 3 tiles are genuinely beyond the 500 m query radius and are cancelled without a grace period — boundary oscillation cannot occur at that range.
 At most `maxTileUnloadsPerUpdate` (default 2) tiles are torn down per tick to spread GPU buffer releases across frames.

 ### 3. `loadTile(entityId:)`